ups216/vstodo/README.md

-# VSTodo - A fully featured VSCode Extension
+# VSTodo - A fully featured VSCode Extension Sample

 The purpose of this extension is to act as sample code or starting point for developing a VSCode Extension.